swiftlang/swift-org-website/documentation/cxx-interop/index.md

 ### Importing C++ Standard Library

-The platform's C++ standard library can be imported into Swift by importing the `CxxStdlib` module.
+Swift can import the platform's C++ standard library, by importing the `CxxStdlib` module.
-The `std` namespace becomes `std` enum in Swift.
-The functions and types inside of the `std` namespace become nested types and static functions in the `std` Swift enum.
+The `std` namespace becomes `std` enumeration in Swift.
+The functions and types inside of the `std` namespace become nested types and static functions in the `std` Swift enumeration.

-Please see the [status page](TODO) for details on which C++ standard libraries are supported on the supported platforms.
+The status page contains a [list of the supported C++ standard libraries](TODO), that describes which C++ standard libraries are supported on the platforms supported by Swift.

 ### Using `std::string`